[3.9] Melting COC Assassin | 8m+ DPS | Deathless Sirus A8

 Below, there's an explanation about our choices.

 The changes from 3.8 brought us many buffs, including a brand new ascendancy notable: Mistwalker.
 As we don't lack damage at all, this was an interesting point I've decided to place in the build.
 Basically it gives us Elusive and some buffs around it.
-Elusive gives us 20% attack and spell dodge, and 40% movement speed, and Mistwalker increases those values by 25% (making it 25/25/40).
+Elusive gives us 20% attack and spell dodge, and 40% movement speed, and Mistwalker increases those values by 25% (making it 25/25/50).
 These values decay over time, and although it's still good, the best is still to come.
-Mistwalker gives us a 50% chance on critical to gain Elusive, and while Elusive we have 20% increased attack speed, 8% reduced damage taken and we take no extra damage from critical strikes.
+Mistwalker gives us a 50% chance on critical to gain Elusive (so we have 100% Elusive uptime), and while Elusive is active we have 20% increased attack speed, 8% reduced damage taken and we take no extra damage from critical strikes.
 It's a HUGE buff to our survivability.

 I've decided to replace Ambush and Assassinate because the other points were simply too strong compared to him.
 Deadly Infusion gives us damage and mobility, Unstable Infusion is a prerequisite, and Opportunistic gives us some toughness, damage and mobility.
 While Ambush and Assassinate is also good, I didn't really like its buffs while on full life (basically applying only to the first hit - the cyclone one, maybe?) nor the combination of Culling Strike and buffs against enemies on low life (from 35% to 10%, when it gets killed by Culling Strike).
 It's good for leveling, though, and even if it received a good buff, getting some "more" instead of "increased" on its description, it's still the only node which doesn't give us toughness or mobility (and we don't really lack damage).